 Please note that the opening times of the border go by the Israeli clock and visitors should ensure that they arrive much earlier than the closing time and in accordance to the Jerusalem bus timetables (see below).
 Whether traveling by bus, private car or tour always expect long waiting times and security checks at border control.

-By far the most convenient option to get from Amman to Jerusalem is by joining an organized tour – like this you don’t need to worry about the logistics of crossing the border, but rather can just sit back, relax, and enjoy each part of the journey to the fullest.
+By far the most convenient option to get from Amman to Jerusalem is by joining an organized tour.
+You won’t need to worry about the logistics of crossing the border, but rather can just sit back, relax, and enjoy each part of the journey to the fullest.
 There are several options for tours to Jerusalem, depending on what you’d like to see and how much time you have.
-We recommend this two-day Jerusalem Tour from Amman.
+We recommend this one day Jerusalem Tour from Amman.
 This tour, which leaves every Sunday and Thursday, includes all transport, touring, and guiding for just $199.
 Reserve your spot for the tour now – it’s the easiest and most efficient way to see Jerusalem from Amman.

 How to Get From Amman to Jerusalem By Car

 Car rental in Jordan is another to explore this country.
 With over one hundred car rental companies based in Amman alone, visitors will never be short of options.
 There are a number of car rental companies located at Queen Alia International Airport and visitors should expect to pay around 25-30JD (35-40 USD) per day for a new model with air conditioning and insurance.